This page will be updated continually, please check back later as more information may be added.

 If you'll be using a personal computer to work remotely and need Microsoft Office we'll be issuing licenses and you'll be able to follow our instructions at www.utica.edu/facstaffOffice .

-If you'll be taking a UC issued laptop off campus we have a few suggestions to make things run smoothly.
+If you'll be taking a Utica University issued laptop off campus we have a few suggestions to make things run smoothly.

 - If this is a computer you haven't used before, or haven't used in a long time, make sure to login to it while still on campus.
-This ensures the device "remembers" your account and you'll be able to login when it is off campus.
+This ensures the device "remembers" your account and you'll be able to login when it is off campus and will let you login if not connected to wifi.

-- If you have to change your UC password while away from campus your UC issued computer may not update the password and the login may remain the same.
-This can get a little confusing since you will need your old password to continue logging into the computer but your new password for other UC services.
+- If you have to change your Utica password while away from campus your company issued computer may not update the password right away and the login may remain the same.
+This can get a little confusing since you will need your old password to continue logging into the computer but your new password for other services.
 Just be aware of this and remember both.

 If you are in need of equipment such as laptops, webcams, audio headsets, etc. or software.
 Please enter a support ticket.
 All requests are being prioritized and handled as feasible.